-Hello and welcome to She Seeks Nonfiction, formerly known as The Curious Atheist Blog!
+Hello and welcome to She Seeks Nonfiction!
 I’m Rebekah.
 Allow me to introduce myself…

 I spent my first twenty years living a Christian life.
 I was raised in the conservative Lutheran Church—Missouri Synod, and even though I never really believed in God, I was so accustomed to being surrounded by Christians that I attended Grove City College, a small private liberal arts college an hour north of my home in Pittsburgh, PA.
 I earned my Bachelor’s Degree in Communication Studies with a minor in Design and concentrations in Writing, but to be honest, I felt like I spent most of my time there being preached at.
 There were mandatory chapel credits and several required religion classes… and even the “normal” classes (for example, editing class) that were saturated with Christian ideas.

 To deal with the stress of living a Christian life with an atheist mind, I started this blog in November of 2016, when I was a junior in college.
 I named it The Closet Atheist, and I “named” myself that, too.
 No one was to know about my secret atheist blog, so for years I wrote without ever sharing my name, face, college, or location.
 I was known only as The Closet Atheist, and behind that mask I was able to write however I felt about my stifled life.

 Ironically, but not surprisingly, while I went under the name The Closet Atheist, I was coming out as atheist to the people I knew, one person at a time.
 Once everyone in my life knew I was an atheist, or even an atheist blogger (I found out the hard way that nothing is private when it’s publicly on the Internet), I felt that The Closet Atheist wasn’t accurate for me or my blog.
 This was especially the case once I graduated from Grove City in May of 2018 and married my amazing atheist husband Johnathan in November later that same year.